yxiong/udacity-data-analyst/a-b-test/README.md

 Based on the analysis above, I recommend not to adopt the changes of adding "5 or more hour" recommendation to "start free trial" date.
-The reason is that the A/B test shows that this will not practically significantly increase the retenton or net conversion rate.
+The reason is that the A/B test shows that this will not practically significantly increase the net conversion rate.
 In other words, it does not increase the number of paid users, which fails the original goal of launching this feature.

 Follow-Up Experiment